 Bambury has a lovely range of linen and cotton bedding, which is great for both winter and summer.

 Another way that you can cool your body before bed is to take a shower or bath.
 The water should not be too hot, but should be slightly warm, as cold water shocks the body too much.
 If you choose to have a bath consider adding a bath soak with magnesium to ease any muscle pain.
-Try this Respire Bath Soak specifically designed for people with cold or viruses.

 Lastly, ensure the ambient temperature in your room is not too hot.
 Research has shown that the ideal room temperature for adults to sleep should be just over 18°C (65°F).
 If you think your room might be too warm, try putting on a fan.
 Many people like the soothing noise of a fan while they are sleeping, and it has the added benefit of keeping the room cool.
 If other people in your house are coughing the white noise provided by a fan could also help to block out unwanted noises.